Softwire/strawberry-fair/frontend/src/pages/forms/enter-the-band-comp.md

 * All material must be original - covers are not allowed
 * Please also include a current photo of your act with your application form.
 * Entries OPEN at 9am on 1st April.
 All entries must reach us before midnight 1st June 2021.
-We will contact those acts selected for the heats by ?????????
+We will contact those acts selected for the heats by Wednesday 16 June 2021.
 * Your Act must be based within 30 miles of Cambridge or within the county of Cambridgeshire.
 * If the majority of your band members are under 18 you will automatically be entered into the Under-18s event